Demi-urge/menace_sandbox/docs/foresight_tracker.md

 `configs/foresight_templates.yaml`.

-When capturing metrics, the first five logged cycles blend real observations with the template curve using:
+When capturing metrics, the first five logged cycles blend real observations with the template trajectory using:

 ```python
 alpha = min(logged_cycles / 5.0, 1.0)